 Our Healthcare Resolutions Program is available to all beneficiaries.

-The primary goals of the program are:
+The primary goals of the program are to:

 - Resolve complex healthcare disputes, issues, and concerns at the lowest level and at the earliest opportunity, ensuring a fair resolution process for all parties - patient, providers, and Walter Reed National Military Medical Center (WRNMMC).